 Credit Score and Income Stability

-When considering them for student loan consolidation, private lenders often assess student loan borrowers based on their credit score and income stability.
+Private lenders often assess borrowers based on their credit score and income stability when considering them for student loan consolidation.
 A good credit score, typically above 650, is usually required to qualify for refinancing.
 Lenders also look for credible borrowers with steady incomes to ensure the borrower can manage the new consolidated loan payments.

 There’s more flexibility in terms of credit score requirements.
 Federal programs do not emphasize credit scores or income stability as heavily as private lenders.
 Borrowers with lower credit scores or irregular incomes may still be eligible for federal loan consolidation.